c3s4rfred/ETL/java_etls/README.md

   - `FEED_URL` - Value: https://malshare.com/daily/malshare.current.all.txt
   - `FEED_FORMAT` - Value: `MALSHARE_CURRENT_DAILY_SHA256_LIST`
   - `FEED_BASE_REPUTATION` - (`Optional`) Value: Any value between -3 and 0 as you determine, any other value used will default to -1.
+- `GITHUB_SURICATA` - It's important to know in this case, that with `GITHUB_SURICATA` feed format you can process any github "repository" URL, even if it's more specific like: https://github.com/sudohyak/suricata-rules/tree/main/CVE-2020-14750, in which case the value of the branch in the URL and `GITHUB_BRANCH_NAME` value must match, otherwise you will get wrong results.
+Only `.rules` links are processed.
+  - `FEED_URL` - Value: Any in the list of `GITHUB_SURICATA` in [Feed Types](#feed-types) above
+  - `FEED_FORMAT` - Value: `GITHUB_SURICATA`
+  - `GITHUB_BRANCH_NAME` - Value: Branch you want to process from, for example `main`

 ## Building for production